New tool helps U.S. group track sex crimes in Syria

 "No one has ever measured sexual violence in conflict during the conflict.
 It's always after the fact," she added.

-Other reports from individuals are currently being assessed, the centre's Wolfe said.
+Other reports from individuals are currently being assessed, the center's Wolfe said.

 BUILDING A PICTURE